RomainDeschampsFR/ResearchBookTweaker/README.md

 3. Download the latest version of `ShorterReadingIntervals.dll` from the [releases page](https://github.com/RomainDeschampsFR/ShorterReadingIntervals/releases)
 4. Move `ShorterReadingIntervals.dll` into the Mods folder in your TLD install directory

-Alternatively, you can download `ShorterReadingIntervals_with_ModSettings.zip` and extract it into your Mods directory.

 ## Screenshots

 Half-hour increments: